Camp Blanding, Starke FL

 Students (First Time Cadets)

-Student arrival instructions and times will be published here after encampment dates have been finalized.
+Students are to arrive at the encampment site on 11 July 2015 between 1300 and 1500hrs.
 Students will eat lunch prior to arrival (lunch will NOT be available and time will NOT be available for cadets to eat upon arrival).
 All students will arrive in the Battle Dress Uniform (BDU).
 Uniforms will be worn in accordance with CAPM 39-1 and the FLWG Supplement to CAPM 39-1.

 Cadet Cadre & Senior Staff

-Graduation parade (pass-in-review) information, including times and directions, will be published here after the information is available.
+The graduation parade (pass-in-review) will be on 18 July 2015 at 1200hrs .
 Students will be dismissed upon completion of the parade.
 Please check back here closer to the activity date for additional important information.

 UNIFORM AND EQUIPMENT